TobiasPSP/doneland_sources/Components/Audio/Playback/HW878 MP3 Playback/README.md

 The *SD Card* media is accessible via *USB* port from a computer.

 > [!TIP]
->
 > This board does not require any external components (other than a speaker) and can be operated without a microcontroller (9 tracks selectable).
-When controlled by a microcontroller, up to 31 tracks ae selectable.
+When controlled by a microcontroller, up to 31 tracks are selectable.
 Via a solder bridge, tracks can be played circular (in a loop).

 ## Connections